Four Ponds & Monks Park

 The Wednesday and Friday evening Trail of Tears rides are a long standing tradition.

 The format is informal, just show up and be ready to go before 5:30 PM.
+For the next few weeks there will also be an earlier 5:00 PM start.

-Starting on June 29th there will be a potluck cookout after the ride.
+Until Labor Day there will be a potluck cookout after the ride.
 BYOB and stuff to throw on the grill.

 We split up into groups depening on the number and desires of the people who show up.
 The rides are always no-drop rides.